Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Introduction.md

 ### What you will learn

 In this tutorial you will get a brief introduction to MVVM.
-It will be discussed if you need an MVVM Framework, especially Caliburn.Micro and how you can be prepared to start using Caliburn.Micro in future.
+It will be discussed if you need an MVVM Framework, especially Caliburn.Micro and how you can be prepared to start using Caliburn.Micro in the future.

 You will learn to build a new WPF real world application using Caliburn.Micro from scratch.
 The learning pace will be slow.
 We start with simple things and in a fair number of steps more advanced technology will be added.